LTV analysis for Shopify Store - How to calculate LTV? Skip to content

 It’s not just about knowing what a good lifetime value (LTV) is for your Shopify store, but also understanding the impact of customer acquisition cost (CAC) on LTV.
 CAC encompasses all expenses related to marketing, advertising, and sales, and the higher it is, the longer it takes for a customer to generate a positive return on investment (ROI).

-To assess the relationship between LTV and CAC, a useful metric is the LTV to CAC ratio.
+A useful metric for assessing the relationship between LTV and CAC is the LTV-to-CAC ratio.
 This compares the lifetime value of a customer to the cost of acquiring them.

 A good LTV to CAC ratio for a Shopify store is at least 3:1, indicating that the lifetime value of a customer is three times greater than the cost of acquiring them.
 Achieving a 5:1 ratio is a sign that the business is ready to expand.